 “I believe through hard work and the use of various speech strategies you can make improvements in your fluency.
 Confidence and being comfortable with yourself are key factors that my program strives to bring out in each person.
 My staff and I will work closely with the campers to help reach their personal goals and to increase their level of confidence.
-We will assure that the campers keep busy in a fun-filled environment.
+We will ensure that the campers keep busy in a fun-filled environment.
 My hope is that each camper leaves with a lifetime of memorable moments during their stay with Camp Words Unspoken!”

 James McNaughton steps into the role of Executive Director at Camp Words Unspoken, excited to support Brandon in manifesting his vision of creating New England's first overnight camp for youths and teens that stutter.
 James is also the Founder and Director of Adventure In Adventure Out.
-Since 1995, AIAO has been facilitating its mission of connecting individuals more closely to nature, community, and self.
-Its client base is vast and includes schools, camps, colleges,& non-profits.
+Since 1995, AIAO has been facilitating it's mission of connecting individuals more closely to nature, community, and self.
+It's client base is vast and includes schools, camps, colleges,& non-profits.
 The business has three tiers;Team building,Leadership Development, and Outdoor Adventures.
 James is also on the Executive committee of Temenos Retreat Center, a small off the grid retreat center in Shutesbury, MA.
 He presently lives in Shutesbury, with his wife Gayle, and has been a Pioneer Valley resident all of his life.

 Sujini Ramachandar, PhD, CCC-SLP, is an assistant professor at Southern Connecticut State University.
 She received her Doctorate from University of Pittsburgh.
 Her research focuses on neurological differences (sensorimotor processing) associated with stuttering.
 She is currently completing her Board Certified Specialist- Fluency certification (BCS-F).

 Before her transition to academia, she was a partner and chief financial officer of an itinerant speech language agency in Syracuse, NY.
 She has over 20 years of experience working with children and adults who stutter, providing parent and family education, and collaborating with other disciplines.
-In, addition to teaching and research, she continues to work with and adults who stutter by helping them improve their quality of life.
+In, addition to teaching and research, she continues to work with children and adults who stutter by helping them improve their quality of life.